 “Truth in science can be defined as the working hypothesis best suited to open the way to the next better one.”

-Konrad Zacharias Lorenz was brought up in Vienna and at the family’s summer estate in Altenberg, a village on the Danube River.
+Konrad Zacharias Lorenz was born on 7 November 1903 and brought up in Vienna and also at the family’s summer estate in Altenberg, a village on the Danube River.
 He was the younger son of Adolf Lorenz, a successful and wealthy orthopedic surgeon, and Emma Lecher Lorenz, a physician who assisted her husband.
 From a very early age Konrad was fond of keeping and observing animals.

 From 1935 to 1938, he made studies of geese and jackdaws (many of his significant scientific papers are based on this work).
 From his observations Lorenz established the concept of imprinting, the process by which an animal follows an object, normally its biological mother.
 He found that for a short time after hatching, chicks are genetically inclined to identify their mother’s sound and appearance and thereby form a permanent bond with her.